Bayesian brain mapping: a population-informed framework for personalized functional network topography and connectivity: Methods

 Estimation of the topography prior in level (2) of the model is straightforward.
 Consider a single location $v$ and network $q$, we aim to estimate the population mean $s^0_{qv}$ and the population variance $\sigma^2_{qv}$.
 Dropping the $q$ and $v$ subscripts momentarily, let $x_{ij}$ be the dual regression estimate of spatial engagement for training subject $i$ at session $j$.
 The prior mean $s^0$ is simply estimated as the mean over all subjects and sessions, $\bar{\bar{x}}$.
 The prior variance $\sigma^2$ is estimated based on a simple measurement error model:

 where $z_i$ represent the true, noise-free spatial engagement, and the residuals $e_{ij}$ are assumed independent of $z_i$.
-Our intended prior variance is the between-subject variance, $\sigma^2$, while $\sigma^2_e$ represents noise levels in the dual regression maps.
+Our intended prior variance is the between-subject variance of the underlying engagements, $\sigma^2$, while $\sigma^2_e$ represents noise levels in the dual regression maps.
 The variance terms in this model can be estimated using standard variance decomposition techniques or iterative estimation procedures for linear mixed effects models.

-Estimation of the FC prior in level (3) of the BBM model is based on the $Q\times Q$ Pearson correlation matrices of the dual regression network time series, which represent the FC between networks.
-Briefly, two options for the prior are available: the inverse-Wishart, which is designed for covariance matrices and has a single parameter controlling the variance, resulting in limited flexibility to capture population variance patterns, and a novel informative prior for correlation matrices based on Cholesky factorizations, which we developed for this model.
-We refer the reader to \cite{mejia2025leveraging} for details.
-Our previous analyses found that both choices of prior are beneficial, but the novel permuted Cholesky prior outperforms the inverse-Wishart at identifying reliable FC patterns in individuals \citep{mejia2025leveraging}.
+Estimation of the FC prior in level (3) of the BBM model is based on the $Q\times Q$ Pearson correlation matrices of the dual regression network time series.
+As described above, two options for the prior are available: the inverse-Wishart, which is conjugate but has limited flexibility to capture population variance patterns, and a novel informative prior for correlation matrices based on Cholesky factorizations, which we recently developed.
+See \cite{mejia2025leveraging} for details of the estimation procedure for both priors.

-A large training sample from a publicly available resource like the HCP is ideal for prior estimation.
+A large training sample from a publicly available resource like the HCP is ideal for prior estimation, as long as the focal subject or study to be analyzed comes from a similar population.
 However, it is sometimes desirable to build a customized prior for the specific population or context of a given study.
-In that case, it is possible to use a holdout set which has been done successfully in previous studies \citep{gaddis2022psilocybin, derman2023individual, butler2025sex}.
+In that case, it is possible to use a holdout set which has been done successfully in previous studies \citep{gaddis2022psilocybin, derman2023individual}.
 This holdout set should be large enough to accurately estimate prior parameters, ideally 100 or more, or at least several dozen.
-It is also possible to use the same subjects for prior estimation and subsequent subject-level analysis, an approach known as empirical Bayes (EB).
+It is also possible to use the same subjects for prior estimation and subsequent subject-level analysis \citep{butler2025sex}, an approach known as empirical Bayes (EB).
 While EB comes with a risk of overfitting, it also allows for using all of the available data for training, generally resulting in more accurate priors, which may be considered worth the tradeoff.
-It is important to visually inspect the prior mean and variance maps to assess the level of noise present in the priors.
-Besides a large training sample, avoiding over-processing of the training data can also reduce noise levels in the priors.
-Strategies to avoid over-processing include using lenient or data-driven volume censoring, parsimonious nuisance regression/denoising, and high-pass instead of band-pass filtering.